hrajchert/express-shared-routes/README.md

 Once you learn the basics, check out how to [create a menu bar](https://github.com/hrajchert/express-shared-routes-examples/blob/master/docs/2-menu.md) and share your routes with the client.
 Are you using RequireJS?
 [Here is the same example](https://github.com/hrajchert/express-shared-routes-examples/blob/master/docs/3-menu-requirejs.md) using AMD loader.

-See how to create complex navigation like this [Breadcrum example](https://github.com/hrajchert/express-shared-routes-examples/blob/master/docs/4-breadcrum.md).
+See how to create complex navigation like this [Breadcrumb example](https://github.com/hrajchert/express-shared-routes-examples/blob/master/docs/4-breadcrumb.md).

+### Whats comming?
-### TODO
+> aka: TODO

-* Add a string as parent property
+* Add an example of how this plays with Backbone to do a <b>S</b>ingle <b>P</b>age <b>A</b>pplication
-* Add an example of modular MVC express apps
+* Add an example of how it can be used to build a modular MVC express app
+* Change the parent property to allow to use a string (the name of the route) instead of having to pass the Object Literal
-* Ability to override a rule
+* Add the ability to override a rule (could be useful for MVC)
-* Maybe add a prototype to the routes so it take less code to do navigation tools
+* Maybe add prototype inheritance to the routes so it take less code to do some navigation tools